-These consolidated financial statements of the Group follow the same accounting policies as those used in the preparation of the full-year financial statements for the year ended December 31st 2020 except for the principles of presentation of result of legal risk of foreign currency mortgage loans.
-This change is described in Note 4.2.
+These financial statements of the Bank follow the same accounting policies as those used in the preparation of the full-year financial statements for the year ended December 31st 2020 except for the principles of presentation of result of legal risk of foreign currency mortgage loans.
+This change is described in Note 5.2.

-These full-year consolidated financial statements have been prepared in the Polish złoty (PLN), rounded to PLN thousand (PLN' 000).
+These full-year financial statements have been prepared in the Polish złoty (PLN), rounded to PLN thousand (PLN' 000).

-4.2.
+5.2.
 Comparability with prior period data